DataRootUniversity/bot/README.md

 ## Deadlines & Submission Attempts

 - To unlock the next module you have to score **75%** of the current module maximum possible points;
-- If you unlocked the next module before the deadline - the remaining days won't be added to the next module;
+- If you unlocked the next module before the deadline — the remaining days will be added to the next module;
-- You have **10 extra days** for the course - you can add them to your deadline using the command `/dru-shift` (use the command and choose amount of days, the command is available until you run out of extra days)
+- You have **10 extra days** for the course — you can add them to your deadline using the command `/dru-shift` (use the command and choose amount of days, the command is available until you run out of extra days)
-- If you failed the deadline or spent all submission attempts but not opened the next module - contact course curators and we'll reset your progress so that you can start the course from the very beginning;
+- If you failed the deadline or spent all submission attempts but not opened the next module — contact course curators and we'll reset your progress so that you can start the course from the very beginning;
-- If you want to pause the course for some important reason - contact course curators.
+- If you want to pause the course for some important reason — contact our team in Slack (`@DRU Team`).

 ## P.S.

 Thanks for helping us to make the program better!
-If you have any questions, ideas or comments, feel free to message us. **@Alexandra Severinchik** will gladly help you with any requests :)
+If you have any questions, ideas or comments, feel free to contact us! **@DRU Team** will gladly help you with any requests :)